-Produce lot of rich and unique content and you will see more and more pages of your website getting indexed by Google and also getting more exposure in its search result pages.
+Produce a lot of rich and unique content and you will see more and more pages of your website getting indexed by Google and also getting more exposure in its search result pages.

 3) Be Relevant

-Google uses its algorithm to judge relevance of your website, ie. what your website is about?
+Google uses its algorithm to judge the relevance of your website, ie. what your website is about?
 Is it more about ‘luxury handbags’ or is it more about ‘vintage dresses’?
 I can go on and talk about SEO jargons like Keyword density, Latent Semantic Indexing, Google’s Mockingbird update etc but it will take us outside the scope of this article.
-Let’s only focus on basics of SEO.
+Let’s only focus on the basics of SEO.

 You just need to make your website relevant for the name (AKA words or keywords) of the product that you’re trying to sell.
 Google senses your website’s relevance based on how these words appear on your website: